muaj07/zk_rust/README.md

-# Rust Project README
+# Rust Project
-This Rust project is a part of a larger library called 'libSTARK' which is used for building scalable and transparent cryptographic proofs of computation.
-The specific module contained in this project is the BairWitness module.
+This repository contains a Rust project that interacts with the libSTARK library.
+The libSTARK library is used for constructing scalable, transparent, and post-quantum secure zero-knowledge proofs.

-## BairWitness
+The Rust project includes a module named libstark_tests which contains various tests for the libSTARK library.
+Additionally, the project includes a C++ bridge module bair_witness_bridge which interfaces with the BairWitness class in the libSTARK library.

-The BairWitness module provides an implementation of the Bair Witness scheme which is used in the construction of STARKs (Scalable Transparent ARguments of Knowledge).
-A STARK is a proof system for computation that is both efficient and highly scalable.
-It achieves this by using efficient low-degree testing and interpolation techniques.
+The BairWitness class represents the witness for a Boolean arithmetic circuit.
+The Rust project interacts with this class through the C++ bridge module to generate and verify proofs of the circuit's validity.

-The BairWitness module provides a Rust implementation of the Bair Witness scheme which can be used in the construction of STARKs.
-It provides an interface for creating a Bair Witness object, adding polynomial values to the object, and extracting polynomial values from the object.
+To build and run the Rust project, follow these steps:

-## Interacting with other Libraries
+Clone the repository: git clone https://github.com/muaj07/zk_rust.git Change into the rust_project directory: cd zk_rust/rust_project Build the project: cargo build
-The BairWitness module interacts with other libraries in the libSTARK library.
-Specifically, it interacts with the algebraLib and languages modules which provide the algebraic and language abstractions used in the construction of STARKs.
+Run the tests: cargo test

-The algebraLib module provides an implementation of finite fields and field extensions which are used in the Bair Witness scheme.
-The languages module provides an implementation of the arithmetic circuit language which is used to specify the computations being proven.
+Note that building the project requires the libSTARK library to be installed on your system.
+Refer to the libSTARK repository for installation instructions.

-Overall, the BairWitness module is just one part of the larger libSTARK library which provides a comprehensive set of tools for constructing STARKs.
+The Rust project can be integrated into other applications by importing the libstark_tests module and using the BairWitness class through the C++ bridge module.